 Furthermore, Aberdeen Standard Capital takes a consistent approach to engagement with issuers and their management in all of the jurisdictions in which it invests and, consequently, does not consider it appropriate to commit to any particular code relating to any individual jurisdiction.

-However, Aberdeen Standard Capital clients benefit from the voting and engagement activities that Standard Life Investments take an active part in, please click on the link below in order to view our policy on voting:
+However, Aberdeen Standard Capital clients benefit from the voting and engagement activities that Aberdeen Standard Investments take an active part in, please click on the link below in order to view our voting outcomes: